 Coal mines have been active in western Pennsylvania since the late 1700’s.
 The hillside of Mount Washington is nicknamed “Coal Hill” due to the mass amounts of coal mined and used by the city of Pittsburgh just across the Monongahela River.
 As the need for steel grew in the mid 1800’s, coal production skyrocketed, and the mines were hyperactive all the way until the late 20th century.
 The more coal that was needed, the more workers spent time down in the mines.
 Black lung was nearly inevitable for the miners up until the Federal Coal Mine Health and Safety Act.
 It is still possible to develop black lung, but mining companies now have to offer benefits for those that are disabled by black lung disease.

-While stem cell therapy isn’t a cure for black lung disease, it has improved many patients’ quality of life.
-The Lung Institute uses stem cell therapy to improve lung function.
-Everyone has stem cells in their bodies that act as our body’s system to promote healing.
-Stem cell therapy specifically targets damaged areas and accelerates the healing process.
-The Lung Institute uses a minimally invasive procedure that extracts stem cells from fat tissue, blood or bone marrow, and reintroduces them back into the body, targeting the damaged lung tissue.
-Stem cell therapy has significantly improved many patients’ lives by allowing them to breathe easier and do the things that they enjoy in life.
+While cellular therapy isn’t a cure for black lung disease, it has improved many patients’ quality of life.
+The Lung Institute uses cellular therapy to improve lung function.
+Everyone has cells in their bodies that act as our body’s system to promote healing.
+Cellular therapy specifically targets damaged areas and accelerates the healing process.
+The Lung Institute uses a minimally invasive procedure that extracts cells from fat tissue, blood or bone marrow, and reintroduces them back into the body, targeting the damaged lung tissue.
+Cellular therapy has significantly improved many patients’ lives by allowing them to breathe easier and do the things that they enjoy in life.